 - Take away

 Why Remote Workshops?

-Bridging workshop facilitators and participants from physical space to online experience, Remote Workshops have emerged as a de facto way of working.
+Bridging workshop facilitators and participants from physical space to online experience, Remote Workshops have emerged as a de facto way of working from home.
 Most of us are drowning in countless emails, phone calls, and video conferences, increasing stress and fatigue.
-A remote workshop could fill your day with some fun and playful activities while bringing a sense of achievement with visible outcomes from a collaborative brainstorming session.
+A remote workshop conducted with the right virtual workshop tool could fill your day with some fun and playful activities while bringing a sense of achievement with visible outcomes from a collaborative brainstorming session.

 In a remote workshop, a digital whiteboard is used to accommodate all types of media, i.e. images, mockups, presentation slides, GIFs, and even videos, which you easily drag-drop to share with your participants.
 As a facilitator, you can also define the viewport of your audiences by presetting the frame of each scene and their viewing sequence.